OpenBankProject/API-Tester/README.md

 There is also an example using sqlite, see 'configure settings'.

+## Get API Key
+We need to register API Tester as an App / Consumer of the API we are testing.

+When the Consumer / App is created on the API, **the redirect URL MUST point to this host**, e.g. `http://localhost:8084`

+Make sure you don't add a trailing slash to the redirect URL etc.

 ## Configure settings

 Create and edit `apitester/apitester/local_settings.py`:

 ### Postgres Example